 View the Sampling section of HRAF’s Basic Guide to Cultural Research for a comprehensive overview of cultural sampling, including sample sizes, which samples are used within eHRAF, and how best to make use of these in your research.

-In brief, eHRAF World Cultures contains three samples that can be considered representative:
+In brief, eHRAF World Cultures contains four samples that can be considered representative:

-The Probability Sample Files (PSF) is stratified random sample of 60 largely preindustrial societies that meet certain data quality controls, one randomly chosen from each culture area.
-Learn more.
+- Probability Sample Files (PSF): 60 largely preindustrial societies that meet certain data quality controls, one randomly chosen from each culture area.

-The Simple Random Sample (SRS) currently contains 28 societies randomly chosen from a compiled list of over 8 cross-cultural samples.
-Learn more.
+- Simple Random Sample (SRS): currently 28 societies randomly chosen from a compiled list of over 8 cross-cultural samples.
+(See also: SRS in eHRAF Archaeology)

-The Standard Cross-Cultural Sample (SCCS) consists of 186 anthropologically described societies pinpointed in time and space.
-Learn more.
+- Standard Cross-Cultural Sample (SCCS): consists of 186 anthropologically described societies pinpointed in time and space.

 eHRAF Archaeology has a Simple Random Sample.